spirit-warrior/ammas-tour-2024/README.md

 ---

-- Arm rests slide sideways
+- Each arm rests slides to the side
 - Height of arm rests is adjustable

-Decision item - Do the arm rests need be removable?
+- Do the arm rests need be removable?

 Click to view demo on YouTube -